euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Pub-Sub.md

 	- device or sensor data processing for health care and manufacturing
 	- Integrating various data sources in financial applications
 -  Can process large amounts of data and deliver it to Dataflow or BigQuery for analysis
 - applications that publish messages are called **Publishers**
 -  The repositories of messages are called **Topics**
-- The application that receives messages is called **Subscriber**
+- The application that receives messages is called **Subscriber** and subscribes to a topic.
+	- The subscription uses a **Push** or **Pull** method.
+	- Messages are only received after the subscription was created, no previous messages
 -

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5MTU0MDAyMiwxNzczNzY4NzU1XX0=
+eyJoaXN0b3J5IjpbMTQwNTMxNzg5LDE3NzM3Njg3NTVdfQ==
 -->